Bulking and Cutting for Gluten Free Athletes and Bodybuilders

 Related: Bulking and Cutting for the Lactose-Free Athlete and Bodybuilder

-Gluten helps to maintain the shape of popular prepared foods like bread, pasta and cereal. it's also hidden in packaged soups, salad dressings, food colorings, and sauces.
+Gluten helps to maintain the shape of popular prepared foods like bread, pasta, and cereal. it's also hidden in packaged soups, salad dressings, food colorings, and sauces.
 Wheat, rye, and barley are also critical components of the fermented beverage beer.
-Read ingredient labels carefully and when if you still cannot tell, err on the side of caution so that you?re not regretting it later.
+Read ingredient labels carefully and when if you still cannot tell, err on the side of caution so that you're not regretting it later.

 Sadly, there is a growing population of individuals with a severe allergy to gluten.
 An estimated 1 in 100 people across the globe have Celiac disease.
 A genetic autoimmune disorder where the body attacks itself, specifically the small intestine, as an immune response after ingesting gluten.

-If left untreated, consuming gluten while also having Celiac disease can seriously damage your small intestine, lead to nutrient deficiencies due to malabsorption, and cause a wide array of unwanted gastrointestinal effects.
+If left untreated, consuming gluten while also having Celiac disease can seriously damage your small intestine, leading to nutrient deficiencies due to malabsorption, and cause a wide array of unwanted gastrointestinal effects.
 The fastest way to determine if you have Celiac disease is to perform the appropriate blood tests.

 Those who experience pain and discomfort after consuming gluten but tested negative for Celiac disease may have non-Celiac gluten sensitivity, commonly referred to as gluten-sensitivity.
 Researchers now believe approximately 18 million Americans have gluten sensitivity.

 This is over 600% higher than the number of individuals in the United States with Celiac disease.
 Unfortunately, individuals afflicted by gluten-sensitivity are often criticized by their gluten-eating peers since they don't have a blood test confirming full-blown Celiac disease.